ashikrnhq04/instagallery/README.md

 `npm run dev`

-### One noticiable issue
+### To be improved

-On clicking a thumbnail, the image will be in viewer and following that, the prev/next button may not work properly.
-I'll handle this in future update.
+- On clicking a thumbnail, the image will be in viewer and following that, the prev/next button may not follow the image order properly.
+- Smooth transition/slideshow feature

 ![screenshot](screenshot/image-gallery.png)